kimballa/like-the-art/README.md

 ```

 Recent button inputs are recorded in a shift register.
 When an access code is entered, the
-device switches into debug mode.
+device switches into admin mode.

-The first LED sign will begin blinking when debug mode is active.
+The first LED sign will begin blinking when admin mode is active.

-In this mode, the buttons have the following operations:
+In this mode, the buttons choose between the following menu of options:

 * 1 - Full sign test.
-Light up each sign in series.
+Auto Light up each sign in series.
 Repeats indefinitely until a new
   operation is chosen.
-* 2 - Light up prev sign.
-Don't auto-progress.
+* 2 - Light up signs one-by-one; don't auto-progress.
+Use buttons 4 and 6 to go back/forward.
+Use
+  button 9 to return to the top level menu.
+* 3 - Change active effect.
+A sample message is lit while you choose the effect.
+Use 4 and 6 to
+  scroll back/forward.
+9 returns to the top menu.
-* 3 - Light up next sign.
-Don't auto-progress.
+* 4 - Light up sentences one-by-one; don't auto-progress.
+4/6/9 as before.
-* 4 - Use next available effect.
-* 5 - Light up prev sentence/message.
+* 5 - Choose the brightness level.
+Use buttons 1--4 where 1 is super-low, 2 is low, 3 is standard,
+  and 4 is high-intensity brightness (50, 60, 75, 100% full power respectively).
+  One to four signs will illuminate and blink quickly, indicating the chosen brightness level.
+  9 to return to top menu.
-* 6 - Light up prev sentence/message.
+* 6 - No function.
-* 7 - Hold 1 second to exit debug mode.
+* 7 - Hold 1 second to exit admin mode.
 The first 3 signs flash 3 times and then
-  debug mode ends.
+  admin mode ends.
-* 8 - Toggle between three max brightness levels for power management: 50--65--75%.
+* 8 - No function.
-  One to three signs will illuminate and blink quickly, indicating the chosen brightness level.
-* 9 - Hold 3 seconds to reset system via WDT
+* 9 - Hold 3 seconds to completely reset system.

 ## Power level configuration

 The LED brightness (and power use) is controlled by the max PWM duty cycle we enable.

-This can be changed in debug mode.
+This can be changed in admin mode.

 We persist this setting across reboots in the SmartEEPROM.

-See https://community.atmel.com/forum/how-use-flash-atsamd51-j-20 for an example
+See `lib/smarteeprom.cpp` for
-of how to use the SmartEEPROM.
+low-level implementation; `saveconfig.cpp` for application-specific layer.